 *Effective only for students graduating in December 2016 and later

-List A – Environmental Engineering Design Electives - at least one course from this list (faculty can petition to add additional courses)
+List A – Environmental Engineering Option Courses - at least one course from this list (faculty can petition to add additional courses)

 - CVEN 3424 Water and Wastewater Treatment (pre-req CVEN 3414, Spring) Introduces design and operation of facilities for treatment of municipal water supplies and wastewater.
 Involves an integrated design of whole treatment systems combining process elements